xELIXER/cricket-simulator/README.md

     - ```5: 1% probability```
     - ```6: 3% probability```
  - Scoreboard is available for each team as well as each player wise.
+ - Maiden over feature allows us to see which all bowler did the bowling and gave 0 runs.
 ### Tech
 - Spring Boot 2.2.3
 - Java 13